Who painted this?

 THE RULES for participating in this challenge are as follows:

-1. This is about using brains not technology - so please do not "cheat".
+1. This is about using brains not technology - so please do NOT "cheat".
 This is what you can and cannot do to search for the answer online

 • PLEASE do NOT use any of the "image matching" technology which exists(eg Chrome or Tineye) - that's just plain lazy and not the point of the challenge!
 My suspicions will be raised by those who appear to know the answer a bit too quickly and/or fail to identify themselves!